-4A and 4E: Test Substance Receipt and Storage: All information requested should be entered (except for the storage temperatures), and the page saved at the time of Test Substance Receipt.
+4A: Test Substance Receipt: All information requested should be entered and the page saved at the time of Test Substance Receipt.
 Please remember to upload packing slips and any other GLP-relevant documentation and place them in the back of Part 4, in the paper raw data book.

-Note: Safety Data Sheets (SDS) are not required, but Part 4 of the eFDB paper raw data book is a good place to include them for handy reference, these do not need to be uploaded to the eFDB.
+NOTE: Safety Data Sheets (SDS) are not required, but Part 4 of the eFDB paper raw data book is a good place to include them for handy reference, these do not need to be uploaded to the eFDB.
 A separate column in the form is added for the same test substance (t.s.) if the lot/batch numbers are different, or if there is more than one receipt date.
 The name of the t.s. should be entered as it appears on the container label.
 Be sure it agrees with the protocol and that it, along with the lot/batch number, can be traced through the packing slips and certificate of analysis.
 If not, contact the SD.